jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 ## Compile Project

 Typically, data to be analysed comes from more than one experiment.
 With the Compile project option, the data from the experiments in the project are compiled and an [All Recording](https://raw.githubusercontent.com/jjabakker/GlycoPaint-Pipeline/refs/heads/main/Demo/All%20Recordings.csv), [All Squares](https://raw.githubusercontent.com/jjabakker/GlycoPaint-Pipeline/refs/heads/main/Demo/All%20Squares.csv) and [All Tracks](https://raw.githubusercontent.com/jjabakker/GlycoPaint-Pipeline/refs/heads/main/Demo/All%20Tracks.csv) file on project level are generated.
+Any experiment of which the name starts with a '-' is not included.

 For reference, copies of those files are available